 “God is spirit” (Jn 4:24) and dwells in the spiritual realm; it is a higher reality than our own.
 Truly though, God is not only spirit, but is also beyond spirit.
 In this way God participates1 in both created realms through His spiritual presence spoken of above and His fleshly material presence when He became incarnate, yet He is not limited by either of these realms.

-They say that spirits are similar to people in that they have bodies, only their bodies are invisible and not composed of flesh and blood.
+They say that spirits are similar to people in that they have bodies, only their bodies are invisible and not solid, not composed of flesh and blood.
 God is a spirit with a body that is bigger, stronger, and more powerful than the others.
 At some point, he created the angel Michael through whom he created all of the other angels, which are “sons” of God as well.
 He chose for Michael to have the title of “only begotten son.”
 However, their doctrine leads me to believe that the title only begotten means that God and this spiritual child are good buddies, but ultimately, there’s nothing inherently significant about this spiritual son.
-One Witness told me God could have picked any other angel for this honorary title and have sent him to earth to die for our sins.
+One JW told me God could have picked any other angel for this honorary title and could have sent him to earth to die for our sins.

 JOB AND THE SONS OF GOD

 As the Witnesses enjoy pointing out, the book of Job refers to “sons of God” (Job 1:6), which they state in their Bible is “A Hebrew idiom that refers to angelic sons of God.”
 I’m not convinced that’s true when seeing the context in which the Hebrew phrase (הָאֱלֹהִ֔ים בְּנֵ֣י) appears in other Old Testament passages.